 I think it’s sensible for all NET patients, particularly those with involvement as per above and who are showing the signs of hypoglycemia and hyperglycemia, to be checked regularly for blood glucose and if necessary HbA1c.
 Many patient information leaflets for the common NET treatments also indicate this is necessary.
 Always tell your prescribing doctors if you are a diabetic or about any history of low or high blood glucose before treatment for NETs.

 My blood glucose levels started to climb slightly in 2016 but HbA1c remained normal.
 However, an HbA1c test in early 2018 put me into pre-diabetic range (44 mmoL/moL).
-I explained some of the above article to my GP who is corresponding with a diabetes expert at secondary care – the expert suggested that I need to be monitored carefully.
+I explained some of the above article to my GP who is corresponding with a diabetes expert at secondary care – the expert suggested that I need to be monitored carefully as weight loss is not necessarily the best response.
 I have kept my NET team up to date.

-At the time of writing, a retest of HbA1c (3 month interval) came back normal (36 mmoL/moL).
-I’m now attending a Diabetes Prevention Programme as the request of my GP (voluntary attendance).
-I have yet to see a trend so will continue doing the course which I think is very educational and am pragmatic enough to know that I do not need to lose weight as one of the aims of reducing my blood glucose and HbA1c levels (something emphasised by the above mentioned diabetes specialist.
+At the time of updating, two separate and sequential HbA1c tests (3 month interval) came back normal at 36 mmoL/moL.
+I’m pragmatic enough to know that I do not need to lose weight as one of the aims of reducing my blood glucose and HbA1c levels (something emphasised by the above mentioned diabetes specialist).

 I even got on my bike to do a little bit more exercise just in case!

 At this point, I cannot yet say if this is the beginning of progressive Type II diabetes or if my medication is causing these spikes in my blood glucose and HbA1c.
+Judging by 2 x normal HbA1c, looks like the somatostatin analogue (Lanreotide in my case) may caused a spike to a pre-diabetes score.
 I will keep you posted.

 Summary – if you are noticing these symptoms, get your blood sugar checked (with acknowledgement to Dr Pantalone from Cleveland Clinic)